What Should be the Average Conversion Rate for Google Ads? (2026 Numbers Revealed)

 Example: An advertiser with a Quality Score of 4 was paying $8.50 per click for a keyword, while a competitor with a Quality Score of 9 was paying $4.20 for the same keyword and ranking higher.
 Same auction, very different economics.

 These factors don’t operate in isolation either.
 A high-intent keyword sending traffic to a slow, irrelevant mobile landing page will still underperform because every weak link in the chain costs you a conversion.
-The businesses with strong Google AdWords conversion rate averages tend to be the ones that’ve tightened every step throughout the process, not just one.
+The businesses with a strong average Google Ads click-to-lead conversion rate are the ones that’ve tightened every step throughout the process, not just one.

 Also Read: 9 Proven Shopify CRO strategies without increasing ad spend